MartC53/ConnectTheDots2/README.md

 ## Motivation
 ### Abstract
+Without a cure, antiretroviral therapy (ART) is the primary tool for treating individuals living with HIV (Drain et Al. 2020).
+Monitoring HIV viral load is an important element of care for individuals on ART, as virally suppressed patients cannot transmit HIV to others.
+As a result, combating the HIV epidemic requires timely and accurate viral load testing.
-Nucleic Acid Tests (NATs) detect nucleic acid from disease and infection.
+Despite the importance of viral load testing, existing testing technologies present implementation challenges, particularly in low- and middle-income countries (Grieg et Al, 2020).
+Currently, viral load testing requires Nucleic Acid Tests (NATs), which detect nucleic acid from disease and infection.
 Detection is based on amplifying low levels of DNA/RNA allowing for detection of a single strand of DNA/RNA.
 The gold standard for quantitative nucleic acid testing is quantitative polymerase chain reaction (qPCR).
 However, qPCR is:
 * slow
 * expensive
 * fragile